Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 All started as a joke, as usual.
 After a discussion about the vintage Game Boy Camera advertisements (like the Funtograpy guide for example) that present screen artworks, clearly not made with D-pad only, comes the idea it could be cool to make a custom tool to inject pictures not coming from the camera sensor, and perhaps cheat at minigames.
 I did not initially know how complicated the second task would be.

+# Part 1: Injecting pictures into the save

 So, despite the fact that extracting images from Game Boy Camera saves was made possible by fans since many years, it was virtually impossible in 2021 to do the inverse : inject custom pictures into saves.
 At least until now.
 What could be the interest, dear reader ?
 It can be usefull to mess with pixel perfect artworks, to reuse an image that was erased long ago from camera but still stored somewhere on a computer or internet or simply exchange pictures with friends if you have no friends.
 Be creative !

 The small Matlab/Octave codes presented here are intended to be easy to use.
 Here are the steps: